 As previously indicated in this report, Dufry operates shops in highly regulated, third-party owned premises such as airports, train stations, cruise ships & ferries, as well as seaports and downtown resorts.
-This means that for most of the stores, a large proportion of the utilities consumption, such as water or energy usage and sourcing in the shops, cannot be directly changed or influenced by Dufry, as these factors are predetermined by the landlords and the given building construction.
+This means that for most of the stores, a large proportion of the utility consumption, such as water or energy usage and sourcing in the shops, cannot be directly changed or influenced by Dufry, as these factors are predetermined by the landlords and the given building construction.
 Likewise, as a pure retailer, Dufry does not develop own product labels, does not operate any own manufacturing sites, and only sells third-party products directly sourced from its brand partners.

-The company therefore concentrates its energy-saving and emission reduction efforts mainly in the areas of supply chain & logistics, its own office premises and in the planning of new stores or in the refurbishment efforts of existing shops.
-With respect to shop-design, the focus is on the related construction materials, fitting equipment and lighting in accordance with several sustainability criteria.
-Additionally, Dufry takes part in industry-wide initiatives such as the ACI Europe Climate Task Force, geared to reducing greenhouse gas emissions, and it closely collaborates with local airport departments in their efforts to reduce and offset emissions.
+The company therefore concentrates its energy-saving and emission reduction efforts mainly in the areas of product sourcing, supply chain & logistics, its own office premises and in the planning of new stores or in the refurbishment efforts of existing shops.
+With respect to shop design, the focus is on the related construction materials, fitting equipment and lighting in accordance with several sustainability criteria.